Angel chimes

 Angel chimes, also known as angel-abra, are a form of Christmas decoration popular in Europe and North America.
 They apparently have the same origins as the Christmas pyramid, which functions on the same principle.
-They differ from these, primarily, in being mass-produced from metal and having bell-ringing angels, whereas Christmas pyramids are usually crafted from wood and do not necessarily have bells.
+They differ from these, primarily, in being mass-produced from metal and might have bell-ringing angels, whereas Christmas pyramids are usually crafted from wood and do not necessarily have bells.

 Function

 Angel chimes have candle holders at the base which provide heat which turns a turbine at the top, which powers a series of trumpet-holding angel figures which "fly" around in a circle, striking bells beneath them.
 They usually have other decorative motifs, such as the Star of Bethlehem or a creche.

 History

 The earliest known patent for an angel chime was filed by Walter Stock of the German toy firm Adrian & Stock.
 The pre-World War II German-made chimes were usually made of tin and featured lithography.